 Southern Technical College is an attendance taking institution.
 Students are expected to attend each class session unless prevented by illness or other unavoidable circumstances.
 Attendance is taken for each class session.
-Attendance, timeliness, class participation, count as 15% of the total grade.
+Attendance, timeliness, class participation, in-class assignments, and other assigned activities by the instructor count as 15% of the total grade.